-In this paper, a new control scheme to be applied to the friction brake system of the Aeromovel, aiming stopping the vehicles on desired points at the stations was presented.
+In this paper, a new control scheme for the friction brake system of the Aeromovel, aiming stopping the vehicles on desired points at the stations was presented.
 Such controller is based on the association of a recursive algorithm used to estimate the vehicle mass and a PID controller that operates with different sets of gains, according to explicit value of transported mass.